Financially Supporting Your Parents: 7 Steps to Take

 If you don’t already have a trusted financial planner, the process can be overwhelming to find the right match, especially if you are dealing with stressful issues about the long-term care of your parents.
 One way to make this step easier is to use a trusted platform like Paladin Registry, which matches users with vetted financial advisors.
 I like this platform because its easy to use, free, and only matches users with five-star rated financial advisors.
 See our full review of Paladin Registry here.

 Digging into the financial details may be awkward.
 But it’s essential in this decision-making process, as the available resources — including government-funded benefits, Social Security, and assets — will tell you what options are available to your family now and in the future.

-If there are potential health issues in the picture — or if mom and dad don’t have enough money to handle potential assisted care — consider long-term care insurance.
+Beyond Medicare, you’ll want to consider long-term care insurance.
 This is an insurance product specifically for paying for long-term healthcare, often including assisted living and in-home care that isn’t covered by insurance or Medicare.
 Depending on your parents’ current health status, premiums may be relatively affordable.
 And you could consider paying for premiums yourself — or with the help of siblings — to reduce the risk of having to pay out loads of money for long-term care in the future.

 5. Put a plan in place (and have a backup)

 Once your family has worked through all of these issues — probably over the course of several months or even years — it’s time to put a formal plan into place.
 This might include steps like adding an in-law suite to your own home or converting some space you already have in order to move your parents into your home.
 Or it might require you to visit local assisted living and retirement communities, to be ready to move mom or dad there when the time comes.